laneboysrc/rc-light-controller/doc/firmware-architecture.md

 - **CH3_MOMENTARY**

-  Define this name if your transmitter's AUX channel returns to the inital position when the AUX channel button is released (Futaba 4PL for example) If this name is not defined then the software assumes that every AUX channel activation toggles the AUX servo position (HobbyKing HK310, FlySky GT3B).
+  Define this name if your transmitter's AUX channel returns to the initial position when the AUX channel button is released (Futaba 4PL for example) If this name is not defined then the software assumes that every AUX channel activation toggles the AUX servo position (HobbyKing HK310, FlySky GT3B).